Get In Touch

 King would have an infamous run-in with Bowie around this time, with the Thin White Dame, who’d renewed his on-off love affair with cocaine on the tour, body-shaming the king of cheese with “You’re a fat shit” because he wrote something not entirely glowing about this very tour.

-Many column inches and arachnoid dissection of the much maligned Pepsi-sponsored Glass Spider has taken place in the thirty years since its staging.
-Instead of all the wrong stuff, I’d like to concentrate on the good aspects of the show:
+No, instead of all the wrong stuff, I’d like to concentrate on the good aspects of the show:

 Steve Pafford